|

 Cepparello comes from some older vines on the Isole e Olena property and is a special

 selection.
 French oak aged.
-A few bottles of 2005 are in stock
+A few bottles of 2010 and 2011 are in stock

 for the moment.
-This is a super wine and we think it and the 2005
+This is a super wine and it's a stellar example of a

 Syrah is highly-regarded in Italy and for good reason: the wine is